Paula-gwn/Tableau_dashboards/README.md

 - Compare performance by **Region / Category / Sub-Category**
 - Identify ship modes and geographies eroding margin
 ## Profit Margin = Profit ÷ Sales × 100
 It tells you what percentage of sales is left as profit after costs.
+This KPI shows the percentage of sales revenue that remains after costs.
+A higher margin indicates greater profitability efficiency, while a lower margin highlights areas where costs may be too high or discounts too deep.

 ## Project Description:
 An interactive Tableau dashboard analyzing sales and profit performance from the Sample Superstore dataset.
 The dashboard highlights regional trends, product category profitability, and top-selling products.